emaliemcmahon/emaliemcmahon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I  am a postdoc in the lab of Nancy Kanwisher at MIT.
 I recenly defend my PhD in Computational Cognitive Science at Johns Hopkins under the supervision of Drs.
 Leyla Isik and Michael Bonner.
-Starting in January 2025, I will be a postdoc in the lab of Nancy Kanwisher at MIT.
-Broadly, I am interested in visual and social cognition.
-My PhD work has focused on social vision.
-In particular, my work has investigated how social visual features are organized in the human brain using fMRI, intracranial recordings, and EEG.
+Broadly, I am interested in visual perception and social cognition.
+I use a variety of methods including human behavior, neuroimaging (fMRI, intracranial recordings, and EEG), and computational modeling.

 Prior to JHU, I attend the University of Tennessee, Knoxville and was then a research assist with Leslie Ungerleider and Maryam Vaziri-Pashkam at NIMH.